tprochnow/academic-kickstart2/content/talk/Sunbelt2020.md

 +++
-title = "Impact of online and offline network and support on depressive symptoms among a network of online gamers" date = 2020-07-13 draft = false all_day = true
+title = "How social support and depressive symptoms relate to connections made among online gamers" date = 2020-07-13 draft = false all_day = true